serebrov/emoji-mart-vue/README.md

 - Removed 'messenger' set - it was [merged](https://github.com/iamcal/emoji-data/blob/master/CHANGES.md#2020-01-10--v500) into 'facebook' set
 - Changed emoji categories: removed 'Smileys & People', added 'Smileys & Emotions' and 'People & Body' instead

+Breaking change in v8:
+- The `StaticPicker` component is now default (exported as `Picker`), previous default component renamed to `VirtualScrollPicker`

 > The original project has been forked from [emoji-mart](https://www.npmjs.com/package/emoji-mart) which was written for React

 <div align="center">